 A snake coming out of hibernation.

 Many species of animals, such as snakes, snails, and bees, hibernate in the winter.
 Even bats spend 6 months hibernating.
-While many associate hibernation with just mammals, reptiles and insects hibernate too.
-But the most well-known hibernating animal are bears!
+While many associate hibernation with just mammals--reptiles and insects hibernate too.
+But the most well-known hibernating animals are bears!

 Bears are perhaps the most famous hibernating animals and for good reason.
 They can hibernate for up to six months without eating, drinking, urinating, or defecating.
 During hibernation, a bear’s heart rate drops from around 40 beats per minute to just eight.
 Their body temperature also drops by a few degrees and they rely on stored fat for energy.